Creative Adventures Beyond the Garden: Painting Trees and Roadrunners

-I must admit that I don’t spend much time outside in my garden in August as I quickly become a sweaty mess and the heat sucks out all my energy.
+I must admit that I don’t spend much time outside in my garden in August.
+Very quickly I become a sweaty mess and the heat sucks out all my energy.
 So, I turn to other pursuits to occupy my time.
-Only one week into this month and I’ve painted trees, had a chance encounter with a roadrunner and welcomed a new princess.
+This month I’ve painted trees, had a chance encounter with a roadrunner and welcomed a new princess.

-While I usually indulge my creativity out in the garden with design, I had an opportunity to channel it onto canvas during a team-building event for my husband’s work.
+While I usually indulge my creativity out in the garden with design, I had an opportunity to channel it onto canvas.
+It was during a team-building event for my husband’s work.

-The event was held at an art studio that hosts group art painting sessions and as I approached the blank canvas, paint brushes and paint, I felt a combination of excitement and apprehension.
+The event was held at an art studio that hosts group art painting sessions.
+As I approached the blank canvas, paint brushes and paint, I felt a combination of excitement and apprehension.
 I’ve never painted on canvas before and the last time I’ve put brush to an easel was in kindergarten.

-The instructor stood in front of the class, and we were to replicate a particular painting, and there was an example of the finished piece of art, and the instructor guided us step by step as she began painting her blank canvas.
+The instructor stood in front of the class, and we were to replicate a particular painting.
+There was an example of the finished piece of art, and the instructor guided us step by step.
+She began painting her blank canvas and showed us how easy it is to create a design.

 It was enjoyable, and I’m living proof that you don’t have to be an artist to enjoy the experience.
-However, as a certified arborist, I did feel a little bit of pressure when painting in my trees but, reminded myself that this was more impressionistic art.
+However, as a certified arborist, I did feel a little bit of pressure when painting in my trees.
+I reminded myself that this was more impressionistic art.

-A couple of days later, I was visiting my niece at our local hospital when I spotted a roadrunner walking toward the front door.
+A couple of days later, I was visiting my niece at our local hospital.
+I was lucky enough to spot a roadrunner walking toward the front door.
 We don’t see them very often where I live in suburbia, so I stood and watched what it was doing.

-I just recently taught a class on gardening for birds at the Desert Botanical Garden, so I was full of facts about this type of bird, which is a member of the Cuckoo family and I started reciting them to my husband who was watching the roadrunner with me.
+Because I just recently taught a class on gardening for birds at the Desert Botanical Garden.
+I was full of facts about this type of bird, which is a member of the Cuckoo family and I started reciting them to my husband who was watching the roadrunner with me.

 For those of us who grew up watching the cartoon feature Wiley Coyote and the Roadrunner, the coyote never seemed to catch the roadrunner.
 However, in reality, coyotes can reach a top speed of over 30 mph while roadrunners can only run up to 15 mph.